KiboOst/jeedom_docs/other/Rhasspy/HermesLedControl/index.md

 Edit the service file and change **ExecStart** line as follow:

-Adapt HLC version number, your profile path (en instead of fr ?) and your hardware if needed:
+*Adapt HLC version number, your profile path (en instead of fr ?) and your hardware if needed*

 ```bash